javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 So, functions can be created even if we don't intend to reuse them.
 They structure the code and make it readable.

+## Call by Value / Call by Reference

+As stated in the Parameters section, when values are passed to a function, their copies are assigned to the parameters.
+Any modifications to these parameters within the function body do not affect the original values passed as arguments.
+Although this is always true technically in JavaScript, practical behavior can differ.

+There are two ways to pass a value:

+- **Call by Value** - When a value is passed to a function and a copy of that value is made, any modification to the value within the function does not affect the original value.
+This is called `call by value`.
+- **Call by Reference** - When a value is passed to a function and, instead of making a copy, the original value is used in the function, any modification to the value within the function affects the original value.
+This is called `call by reference`.

+In JavaScript, values are always passed by value.
+That is, a copy of the value is made and any modification to the value within the function does not affect the original value.
+However, the complication arises when the value passed is not the actual value but a memory address or reference to the value.
+Modifying the value using that address/reference affects the original value, effectively causing `call by reference`.

+In JavaScript, `Arrays` and `Objects`(discussed in detail in later chapters) are such values that are not actual values but references to the addresses of the values.
+When they are passed as arguments, their address or reference is copied to the parameters, effectively referring to the same values.
+Consequently, any modification now affects the original data.

 ## Summary

 A function declaration looks like this: